Environmental policy in an international context

 The contemporary world faces an unprecedented environmental challenge.
 Whether we consider global problems, such as climate change or ozone depletion, or more regional and local problems such as loss of species, biodiversity and livelihoods, effective policy responses are urgently sought.
 Yet the global reach of this environmental challenge, and the complexity of the causes, effects and potential solutions, means that policy responses must take place within an international context.
 Environmental problems cannot be viewed in isolation, as they are deeply entwined with issues of development, international justice and personal responsibility.

 The module is divided into the following six blocks of study, each of which lasts three weeks.
+Your study each week will include a book chapter as a core component, accompanied by a range of online videos, audio programmes and web-based interactive resources.

 Block 1: Climate change